Johntá Austin: Early life and career

 Austin grew up in Atlanta.
 In 1989 at the age of 8, Austin hosted the daily television show, Kid's Beat on TBS.
 Covering current events, sports and the entertainment world, Austin went on to become the Atlanta Bureau Chief for the CNN weekly news program, Real News for Kids and the reporter for the TBS half-hour weekly, Feed Your Mind.
 Austin is also related to Dreamville Records signee J.i.D.

 Austin grew up singing in church choirs and wanted to become an actor.
 He interviewed celebrities including Michael Jackson and Michael Jordan, among others, and in 1993 he made his television debut on The Arsenio Hall Show.
 On the show he said he loved singing and was asked to sing with Arsenio Hall's band.

 Songwriting

 1996–2004

 Austin's first professional credit as a songwriter was the 1996 single "Can't Be Wasting My Time" for singer Mona Lisa.

 Austin was signed in the mid-late 1990s to RCA Records before being dropped in favor of R&B singer Tyrese Gibson.
 However, he ended up writing a few songs for him (including the hit "Sweet Lady") as well as writing for other artists.

-In 1998, Austin co-wrote the single "Miss You" for Aaliyah's self-titled third studio album (2001).
-Instead, it was later included on the posthumously released compilation album, I Care 4 U (2002) alongside other Austin-penned songs "All I Need", "Come Over", and "Don't Worry".
-Austin co-wrote "Just Be a Man About it" for The Heat, third studio album for Toni Braxton.
+In 1998, Austin co-wrote the single "Miss You", which was originally intended for release on Aaliyah's self-titled third studio album (2001).
+However, following the singer’s untimely death in August of 2001, the track was ultimately included on the posthumously released compilation album, I Care 4 U (2002) alongside other Austin-penned songs "All I Need", "Come Over", and "Don't Worry".
+Austin co-wrote "Just Be a Man About It" for The Heat, the third studio album for Toni Braxton.